Godot Experiment no. 2, Central Cavern

 Having cut my teeth with the Godot game engine on my 2D shooter Retrocadia, I’m feeling confident I can get something working… I mean, writing a 3D game… how hard could it be right?

 This page is my mini-blog/development diary.
-I’ll add sections as I make progress with the game.
+I’ll add sections at the bottom of the page as I make progress with the game.

 Is this going to be a full 3D version of Manic Miner?
 No, I’m only going to do the first level, Central Cavern.
 Hence the name of this project is called Central Cavern.
 I don’t think I’m up for the slog of doing more than that :/